-Our bank's headquarters, the tallest building in downtown Honolulu, was built 26 years ago in 1996 to Energy Star standards.
+Our bank's headquarters, the tallest building in downtown Honolulu, was built 27 years ago in 1996 to Energy Star standards.
 Since then, we have made energy-efficient upgrades to our facilities as well as key building systems at our First Hawaiian Bank headquarters and at our operations facility.
 At First Hawaiian Center, we have a building-wide initiative to upgrade all common areas with higher efficiency LED technology.
 In 2021, we expanded this effort from its focus on common areas at First Hawaiian Center to include the entire building.
-The project is underway and expected to be complete by the third quarter of 2022.
+The project was completed in 2022.